 About

-Web of Life Field (WOLF) School offers activities such as miles of hiking trails, high and low ropes courses, volleyball, basketball, campfires, and an outdoor classroom.
-Programs include environmental education, outdoor science school programs, team building programs, Summer Nature Day Camp, DIY family camps, marine science, water sports, backpacking, kayaking, surfing, swimming, gardening, and music.
+Web of Life Field (WOLF) School offers a residential outdoor science school where students take part in activities such as miles of hiking trails, high and low ropes courses, volleyball, basketball, and team building programs.
+The program also includes an outdoor classroom, DIY (do-it-yourself) Family Camps, a Summer Nature Day Camp, marine science, water sports, backpacking, kayaking, surfing, swimming, gardening, campfires, and music.

 • Ages: 5–18 years old